High converting landing pages do an excellent job of focusing on one goal, generating leads, and driving sales.

 If you are an affiliate, contact the company and ask if there have promotions/discounts you can offer in return for your visitor’s purchase.

 Another way to create emotional value is by creating a sense of urgency or scarcity in your marketing offer.
 This is an offer that is exclusive and limited in availability, which makes it more desirable for customers.

-Examples of landing page scarcity offers:
+Examples of high converting landing pages scarcity offers:

 – Limited time offer